 OL – Was your birth in Venezuela of consequence in terms of cultural heritage?
 Probably not, given that you moved to Italy at age 4, but still, sometimes and from the symbolic standpoint, one looks at one’s place of birth at least with significant interest.
 Is it your case?

 LP – No, I was born in Venezuela by chance because my parents lived there for ten years.
 I was 4 when we moved back to Italy, so Venezuela has absolutely no impact on my artistic development.

 OL - In any case it seems that you also lived in Argentina, right?

 LP – I spent a year in Argentina when I was twenty.
 I worked with the Argentine tenor Renato Sassola whom I had met in Milano and I decided to move to Buenos Aires to work with him.
 It was important for my career because it really changed the way I sang.
 I quit the Conservatory in Milano because the voice teacher there was not very good for me.
 My voice did not sound the way I envisioned it, so when I met Sassola, I took a chance and went to work with him.
 It was difficult because I was all by myself and I spent the whole week studying, nothing else.
 It was the right decision to go.
 I may not have a degree from the Conservatory in Milano, but I learned how to sing.
-A pianist friend always told me, “when you sing well, no ones cares who your teacher is.”
-It was a very good advice.
+A pianist friend always told me, “when you sing well, no one cares who your teacher is.”
+It was very good advice.

 OL – Are you planning to move your career to a different repertory than your current one?
 With some more natural voice development, are you planning to one day sing Verismo, Verdi, Puccini, etc?
 Or would this be risky for you?